hesuncho/Lexical-dispersion-in-English/README.md

 # Lexical-dispersion-in-English
-The data used for the maniscript "Dispersion Effects in the English Lexicon: Focusing on Vowel Durational Contrasts"
+The data used for the manuscript "Dispersion Effects in the English Lexicon: Focusing on Vowel Durational Contrasts"

 "cio.txt"